diaxz12/BUILDING-AND-DEPLOYING-AI-AGENTS---Part-2/assignments/class-05-deployment-lab/README.md

 - Share the source code of the assignment.
 - `README.md` with sample Q&A transcript(s).
 - Share the Streamlit UI URL with the working AI Agent.
-- Optional: quick video showcasing that Tavily, LangGraph, and Langfuse all ran during testing.
+- **Optional**: quick video showcasing that Tavily, LangGraph, and Langfuse all ran during testing.